 New residential accessory structures must obtain a residential zoning permit.
 A building permit is required if the structure is greater than twelve (12) feet in any dimension.
 Accessory structures must comply with the applicable zoning district setbacks and must be located outside of certain easements and the floodplain.
+Shipping containers are not permitted as accessory buildings.
 Accessory structures may exceed fifteen (15) feet in height, up to the maximum permitted height for the zoning district, provided that the accessory structure meets the primary structure setbacks.
 No individual accessory structure shall exceed fifty percent (50%) of the floor area of the principal dwelling unit on the lot.
 The total of all accessory structures on a zoning lot shall not exceed 2,000 square feet.
 Additionally, all accessory structures over 500 square feet shall meet the primary structure setback requirements.

-Residential accessory structures that will be used in conjunction with home based businesses are subject to additional building and zoning regulations.
-Contact the Permit Center to discuss home occupation regulations.
+Residential accessory structures that will be used in conjunction with home based businesses are subject to additional building and zoning code regulations.
+Review Chapter 6 of the Land Development Code and contact the Permit Center to discuss home occupation regulations.

 Accessory dwelling units are permitted in all residential zoning districts by right, but must comply with the applicable regulations outlined in Article 6 of the Land Development Code and must meet the applicable zoning district setbacks.

 Residential Swimming Pools

 Residential swimming pools, both above and in-ground, are treated similiar to accessory structures and must adhere to applicable regulations and obtain permits.
 New residential swimming pools are required to be fenced in accordance to North Carolina building code requirements.
 Property owners should check with their insurance provider for any additional requirements prior to construction.